gioele-scaletta/EZShop-Software-Engineering-Project/Deliverables/GUIPrototype.md

 ![Use Case 8](./images/UC-8.png)

-## Use Case 9 - Authenticate an user
+## Use Case 9 - Authenticate a user

 ![Use Case 9](./images/UC-9.png)